-KiriTrees Plantation LLC carries out the planting, raising, maintenance and exploitation of Paulownia (Elongata) trees.
-KirTrees Plantation LLC acquires land for lease or purchase in the regions and countries suitable for growing Paulownia trees.
-KiriTrees Plantation LLC is constantly expanding its offerings to meet climate change mitigation and sustainability requirements.
-KiriTrees Plantation LLC is mindful of the resources of its customers' funds.
-Ironleaves AG in Switzerland performs the accounting and administration of customer funds, thus all customer contracts are bound to the consumer protection law of the D-A-CH region.
+KiriTrees Plantation LLC performs the planting, nurturing, nurturing and harvesting of Paulownia (Elongata) trees.
+KirTrees Plantation LLC acquires land for lease or purchase in regions and countries suitable for growing Paulownia trees.
+KiriTrees Plantation LLC is constantly expanding its offering to meet the demands of climate change and sustainability.
+KiriTrees Plantation LLC cares about the resources of its customers.
+KiriTrees International AG in Switzerland is responsible for administration and sales.

-Advantage: Of course, the main advantage of our company is that this kind of seedling grows faster than other seedlings and is fire resistant.
-The cost of growing this sapling is low, so a satisfactory profit is obtained.
-The functionality of this tree is very great, because it can be used in many industries, and which keeps the growth of the market.
+Of course, the main advantage of our company is that this type of seedlings grows faster than other seedlings and is fire resistant.
+The cost of growing this seedling is low, so there is a satisfactory profit.
+The functionality of this tree is very large as it can be used in many industries and keeps the market growing.

-Risks: The highest risk are the environmental influences, we counteract these where possible.
-Fire protection, insurance and good land and soil analysis help of course.
-Taxes and labor costs are a significant factor, but are very manageable due to our choice of location.
+The greatest risk is posed by environmental influences, which we counteract as far as possible.
+Fire protection, insurance and a good property and soil analysis help, of course.
+Taxes and labor costs are a significant factor, but very manageable due to our choice of location.

 The use of paulownia in Japan dates back to 200 AD.
-In China, Paulownia has been cultivated for centuries, the wood is used for furniture, construction elements, toys, musical instruments, boxes, packaging and so on.
-Paulownia usually begins to form seeds after 8 to 10 years.
-Under favorable conditions, a large tree can produce up to 20 million seeds in a year.
+Paulownia has been cultivated in China for centuries, the wood is used for furniture, construction elements, toys, musical instruments, boxes, packaging, etc. Paulownia usually starts producing seeds after 8 to 10 years.
+Under favorable conditions, a large tree can produce up to 20 million seeds a year.

-- Two kilograms of Paulownia is the equivalent of 1 L diesel.
+- Two kilograms of paulownia correspond to 1 liter of diesel.

 - It has a calorific value of 3,680 kJ.

-- Has a rotary root from 10 to 12 m, with the role of stabilizing the soil.
+- Has a rotating root of 10 to 12 m, which is intended to stabilize the soil.

-- It is a light wood (2 times lighter than oak).
+- It is a light wood (twice lighter than oak).

-- 2 times more resistant to fire than ordinary beech wood.
+- 2 times more fire resistant than ordinary beech wood.

-- a tree with very low humidity, which itself is not affected by moisture and is a very good insulator.
+- A very low humidity tree that is not itself affected by moisture and is a very good insulator.